Basque rural sports: Ardi ile moztea (sheep shearing)

 Sheep shearing also features in Basque rural sports and works along similar lines as other sheep shearing contests.
 Ardi ile moztea translates as "the shearing of sheep's wool" and it is also known as ardi moztea "sheep shearing".

 Asto arineketan (donkey races)

 Similar to horse racing but with donkeys.

 Blankolari (shooting)

 Shotgun shooting is particularly popular in the area around Eibar in the Basque Country.

-In Spanish this is called puntería con escopeta, in French as compétition avec escopette.
+In Spanish this is called puntería con escopeta and in French as compétition avec escopette.

 Bola jokoa (bowls)

 Basques have also their own variants of dirt-track and lawn bowls.
 There is a large number of variations of the game but most are similar to skittles and centre around a set of pins that must be knocked down with a ball.

 Espadrila jaurtiketa (espadrilles tossing)

 A game of throwing espadrilles, a kind of shoe with a straw sole.